-- 1. Weathering, normal wear and tear, deterioration consistent with normal industry standards; - Any loss or damage which arises while the New Home is being used primarily or substantially for nonresidential purposes; - 3.
-Materials, labour, or design supplied by an Owner; - 4.
-Any damage to the extent it is caused or made worse by an Owner or Third Party; - 5.
-Failure of an Owner to take timely action to prevent or minimize loss or damage, including the failure to give Onni prompt notice of a Defect or discovered loss or a potential Defect or loss; - 6.
-Any damage caused by insects or rodents and other animals, unless the damage results from noncompliance with the Building Code by the Builder or its employees, agents, or sub-contractors; - 7.
-Accidental loss or damage from acts of nature including, but not limited to, fire, explosion, smoke, water escape, glass breakage, windstorm, hail, lightning, falling trees, aircraft, vehicles, flood, earthquake, avalanche, landslide, and changes in the level in the underground water table which are not reasonably foreseeable by the Builder; - 8.
-Bodily injury or damage to personal property or real property which is not part of the New Home; - 9.
-Any defect in, or caused by, materials or work supplied by anyone other than the Builder or its employees, agents, or sub-contractors; - 10.
-Changes, alterations, deletions or additions made to the New Home by anyone after initial occupancy, except those performed by the Builder or its employees, agents, or sub-contractors under the construction contract or sales agreement, or as required by National Hone Warranty. - 11.
-Contaminated soil; - 12.
-Subsidence of the land around the New Home or along utility lines, other than subsidence beneath footings of the New Home or under Driveways or Walkways; - 13.
-Diminution in value of the New Home; - 14.
-Landscaping, both hard and soft, including plants, fencing, detached patios, gazebos and similar structures;
+- 1. Weathering, normal wear and tear, deterioration consistent with normal industry standards; - 2.
+Replacement of dead batteries or burnt out light bulbs - 3.
+Any loss or damage which arises while the New Home is being used primarily or substantially for non-residential purposes; - 4.
+Materials, labour, or design supplied by an Owner; - 5.
+Any damage to the extent it is caused or made worse by an Owner or Third Party; - 6.
+Failure of an Owner to take timely action to prevent or minimize loss or damage, including the failure to give Onni prompt notice of a Defect or discovered loss or a potential Defect or loss; - 7.
+Any damage caused by insects or rodents and other animals, unless the damage results from non-compliance with the Building Code by the Builder or its employees, agents, or sub-contractors; - 8.
+Accidental loss or damage from acts of nature including, but not limited to, fire, explosion, smoke, water escape, glass breakage, windstorm, hail, lightning, falling trees, aircraft, vehicles, flood, earthquake, avalanche, landslide, and changes in the level in the underground water table which are not reasonably foreseeable by the Builder; - 9.
+Bodily injury or damage to personal property or real property which is not part of the New Home; - 10.
+Any defect in, or caused by, materials or work supplied by anyone other than the Builder or its employees, agents, or sub-contractors; - 11.
+Changes, alterations, deletions or additions made to the New Home by anyone after initial occupancy, except those performed by the Builder or its employees, agents, or sub-contractors under the construction contract or sales agreement, or as required by National Hone Warranty. - 12.
+Contaminated soil; - 13.
+Subsidence of the land around the New Home or along utility lines, other than subsidence beneath footings of the New Home or under Driveways or Walkways; - 14.
+Diminution in value of the New Home; - 15.
+Landscaping, both hard and soft, including plants, fencing, detached patios, gazebos and similar structures: - 16.
+Non-residential structures including sheds, garages, carports or outbuildings, or any structure or construction not attached to or forming an integral part of a multi-unit building or the New Home;

-- 15. Non-residential structures including sheds, garages, carports or outbuildings, or any structure or construction not attached to or forming an integral part of a multi-unit building or the New Home; - 16.
-Commercial use area and any construction associated with a commercial use area; - 17.
-Roads, curbs, and lanes; - 18.
-Site grading and surface drainage, except as required by the Building Code; - 19.
-The operation of municipal services, including sanitary and storm sewer; - 20.
-The quality or quantity of water, either piped municipal water supply or from a well; - 21.
+- 17. Commercial use area and any construction associated with a commercial use area; - 18.
+Roads, curbs, and lanes; - 19.
+Site grading and surface drainage, except as required by the Building Code; - 20.
+The operation of municipal services, including sanitary and storm sewer; - 21.
+The quality or quantity of water, either piped municipal water supply or from a well; - 22.
 Damage caused or made worse by the failure of an Owner to take reasonable steps to mitigate any damage.